HamadAli248/RoomBookingSystem/README.md

 ## Running

-Set up a PostgreSQL database with 3 data sets of rooms with time and date for booking.
+Set up a PostgreSQL database with 3 data column of car name, car price and carconditions.

 Start the database and run :